Preconditioned normal equations for solving discretised partial differential equations

-where $A$ is invertible and not symmetric, i.e., $A \neq A^T$, and $n\gg 1$.
+where $A$ is invertible, and often sparse and nonsymmetric, i.e., $A \neq A^T$, and $n\gg 1$.
 In this case, iterative methods, and in particular Krylov subspace methods, are the most viable option.
-Given the non-symmetric nature of the problem, arguably the most common Krylov subspace method, is the generalized minimal residual (GMRES) method, \cite{Saad}.
-GMRES is based on minimizing the 2-norm of the residual in increasingly larger Krylov subspaces $\mathcal{K}_k(A,b) \coloneq \text{span}(b,Ab, \dots , A^kb)$.
+Given the non-symmetric nature of the problem, arguably the most common Krylov subspace method is the generalized minimal residual (GMRES) method \cite{Saad}.
+GMRES is based on minimizing the 2-norm of the residual in increasingly larger Krylov subspaces $\mathcal{K}_k(A,\vec{b}) \coloneq \text{span}(\vec{b},A\vec{b}, \dots , A^k\vec{b})$, where we assume the initial guess $vec{x}_0 = 0$.
 In the literature, GMRES is often presented as an obvious choice, albeit there is a wide range of applications in which other approaches can have significant advantages.
 We here argue for conjugate gradient (CG) like methods \cite{Saad2,Trefethen,Trefethen2,Paige}.
 Much is known about these methods, such as their convergence behaviour.
 Hence, we can obtain fast and stable (as we discuss below) solutions for linear systems of the form \eqref{eq:linearsystem}.
-To this end, we formulate a linear system equivalent to \eqref{eq:linearsystem}, i.e.~the normal equations
+To this end, we formulate a linear system equivalent to \eqref{eq:linearsystem}, i.e.~the normal equation

-Here, the matrix of coefficients $B$, often called Gram matrix, is a symmetric positive definite (SPD) matrix.
+Here, the matrix of coefficients $B$, often called the Gram matrix, is a symmetric positive definite (SPD) matrix.
 Thus, the system \eqref{eq:normal} can be solved by CG.
 The strategy of considering the normal equation and applying CG is well known for solving least-squares problems, and various algorithms have been proposed in this context to implement it.
-The best known and used are CG normal equation (CGNE) \cite{Saad2}, where the CG method is directly applied to the linear system \eqref{eq:normal}, and LSQR \cite{Paige}, a reformulation of the CGNE algorithm equivalent in exact arithmetic but with better finite precision properties.
-Both methods inherit the known analysis of CG, with the only difference that we now obtain results starting from the matrix $B = A^TA$, instead of $A$.
-In other words, at each iteration we are minimizing the $A^TA$-norm of the forward error in an increasingly larger Krylov subspace, i.e. at the $k$-th iteration, we have
+The best known and used are CG normal residual (CGNR) \cite{Saad2}, where the CG method is directly applied to the linear system \eqref{eq:normal}, and LSQR \cite{Paige}, a reformulation of the CGNR algorithm equivalent in exact arithmetic but with better finite precision properties.
+While alternative methods such as CG normal error (CGNE) \cite{Saad2} exist, that is, applying CG to the dual normal equation